-The Mixed Boiler System table show some examples of mixed systems using different sizes along with Fusion condensing (Priority 1) and Futera III noncondensing (Priority 2) boilers.
+The Mixed Boiler System table show some examples of mixed systems using different sizes along with Fusion condensing (Priority 1) and Futera III non condensing (Priority 2) boilers.

 Using the boiler charts and the examples used in: Mixed System Type 1: High System Turndown, a mixed boiler system can be designed.
-The Priority 1 boilers should be setup to keep the non-condensing boilers from seeing return water temperatures that are less than 140F to ensure a long heat exchanger life.
+The Priority 1 boilers should be setup so as to keep the non-condensing boilers from seeing return water temperatures of less than 140F to ensure a long heat exchanger life.